Alfredoperry14/Stanford193p-iOS-Course/README.md

 - [Stanford CS193p Course Website](https://cs193p.sites.stanford.edu/)
 - Each assignment folder contains the original PDF with requirements and my implementation

-## Thank you very much to Professor Hegarty for making the course public
+### Thank you very much to Professor Hegarty for making the course public!